juntao/arenztopia/content/Living.md

 Pilot ($$) is a very popular job in Arenztopia.
 It requires much training but pays an average of 200,000 Arenzos per year, enough to live in a luxury neighborhood.
 If you like flying and are interested in how planes work, then you can sign up for beginner pilot academy at [apa.az](apa.az).

+Dripping Cone Employee ($$$) is a very sought-after job.
+It requires a medium amount of training just, how to clean the ice cream machine, how to talk to customers and other basics.
+It pays 400,000 Arenzos a year.
+If you like ice cream, talking to people an much more, sign up at [DC.com](DC.com)